 The number of sources in each catalog, the mean epoch of the observations, and the median positional errors (for RA cos DEC, Dec, and for the error ellipse major axis) are reported in Table 1.
-The standard error of the catalog positions differs in the solutions; the smallest values from ASI may depend on the choice of very good sources, AUS positions might be influenced by a large number of sources with errors in the range 0.6 - 1 mas in the Southern hemisphere.
+The standard error of the catalog positions differs in the solutions.
+AUS positions might be influenced by a large number of sources with errors in the range 0.6 - 1 mas in the Southern hemisphere.
 These features are visible in the plots of Fig. 1.